 The VWAP trading strategy can help to quiet the fireworks, that are the moving averages, when a stock is moving quickly and you want in.
 Volume weighted average price is both support and resistance depending on which direction you’re wanting to trade.

-If it breaks support at VWAP, then the volume weighted average price becomes the new resistance.
-Making sure a support or resistance level holds is what’s going to decide the trend the stock will take.
+When it breaks support at VWAP, then the volume weighted average price becomes the new resistance.
+Also, making sure a support or resistance level holds is what’s going to decide the trend the stock will take.

-If it breaks the support level of the volume weighted average price and trades under if for the rest of the trading day, it’s in a bearish trend.
+Pay close attention to it as it breaks the support level of the volume weighted average price and trades under if for the rest of the trading day.
+Hence, it’s in a bearish trend.
 Just like the opposite is true for a bullish trend.
 You want to see price break and stay above the volume weighted average price.
 It’s kinda like the Force in Star Wars.
+We show how vwap works when doing live trading in our trade rooms.
+Check out our trading service that we offer.

 That’s because it’s such an important indicator.
 There isn’t an exact science to predicting what a stock will do.
 But having, knowing and using the tools provided to you will help you to make the most informed decision possible.